 The return value, ret, is scalar if name is a string.
-If name is an NxK string delif y = delif(x, e);
+If name is an NxK string array, ret will be an NxK matrix reflecting the success or failure of each separate file deletion.

 DeleteFile calls the C library unlink function for each file.
 If unlink fails it sets the C library errno value.
 DeleteFile returns the value of errno if unlink fails, otherwise it returns zero.
 If you want detailed information about the reason for failure, consult the C library unlink documentation for your platform for details.